DiegoZoracKy/data-query/README.md

 	  [{id: 1, ...}, {id: 2, ...}, {id: 3, ...}]
 ```

-**RegEx :: Searching for multiple values deep down in the object structure, using RegEx**
+**RegEx :: Searching for the existence of a property using RegEx at the property path**
 ```javascript
 	dataQuery(objToBeQueried, 'root./^file*/.url');
 ```